ioBroker/ioBroker.vis/README.md

 - `control.data`: project and view name in form `project/view`, e.g. `main/view` (and `ack=true`)
 - `control.command`: `changedView` and `ack=true`

-You can write the JSON-string or Object into `control.command` as `{instance: 'AABBCCDD', command: 'cmd', data: 'ddd'}`.
+You can write the JSON string or Object into `control.command` as `{instance: 'AABBCCDD', command: 'cmd', data: 'ddd'}`.
 In this case, the instance and data will be taken from JSON object.

 Example for javascript adapter: